Chinmay-rai/cybersec-learning/day36-splunk-dvwa-monitoring-project.md

   - Command Injection

 - Investigated Apache access logs forwarded to Splunk from the Kali Linux VM

 - Used SPL queries to analyze web application activity and log data

+- Created a Splunk dashboard to monitor and visualize DVWA activity

+- Completed and documented a Splunk-based DVWA monitoring project

+- Published the project to a dedicated GitHub repository

 ## Log Analysis